toshiouchi/non-ar-translation/README.md

 Machine learning result

-Japanese English machine translation was learaned with 200,000 data.
+Japanese English machine translation was learned with 200,000 data.
 For 5,000 test data, WER was 37%.

 Feature of program